Alumnus? Alumnae? Alumni? What am I?

 When is the annual Alumni Reunion?

 It always takes place on campus the first week in August.
 The yearly celebration is the perfect time to reunite and reminisce.
 All alumni and friends are welcome to attend a wide range of Reunion events, with most of the official activities taking place Wednesday through Saturday.
 Special events are planned for the Golden M’s (those who graduated fifty or more years ago).
-Forty-, thirty-, twenty-five-, twenty-, and ten-year Reunion classes are also honored, along with featured athletic teams.
+Forty-, thirty-, twenty-five-, twenty-, and ten-year Reunion classes are also honored, along with featured athletic teams and other special groups.
 Visit http://www.mtu.edu/reunion/ for details.

 What is a Golden “M”?